todd-dsm/mac-ops/README.md

 mac-ops
 =====

 Automation to build a great MBP Desktop with a base configurtion for DevOps people.

-Before you can build anything, you first need the tools. `alias mac-ops='phase0';` Take a look at [phase1]
+Before you can build anything, you first need the tools.

-This is just my take on the Mac OS X setup.
-If you find value in it, please feel free to use it.
+This needs refactorign but its still better than starting from scratch.
+If you find value in it, please feel free to fork/use it.

 ***